loraleonida/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-  - The variables that provide a non-random amount of variance to the mpg values are vehicle weight, spoiler angle, and AWD.
+  - The variables that provided a non-random amount of variance to the mpg values are vehicle weight, spoiler angle, and AWD.
 This is determined by their Pr(>|t|) value.
 Vehicle weight, spoiler angle, and AWD have probabilities of 0.078, 0.31, and 0.18 respectively- indicating that they are statistically unlikely to provide random amounts of variance to the mpg values.

 - Is the slope of the linear model considered to be zero?
 Why or why not?
   - The slope of the linear model is not considered to be zero because the p-value is 5.35e-11, which is much smaller than the assumed level of significance of 0.05%.
 Therefore we can reject the null hypothesis, which means the slope of the model is not zero.